idha1204/Bike-DNN/README.md

-#The procedure for loading the Bikeshare data
+[1] The procedure for loading the Bikeshare data

 To load the Bikeshare data from the ISLR2 package in R into Python, you can follow this two-step process:

 Step 1: Save the Bikeshare data as a CSV file in R